A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 ↑ Return to the top of article.

-If you’ll be traveling to Japan in the autumn, the beautiful autumn leaves are something you’ll definitely want to witness.
-In this article, we’ve compiled together eight of our recommended autumn leaves spots from all over Japan.
+If you’re traveling to Japan in the autumn, the beautiful autumn leaves are something you’ll want to witness.
+Below, we introduce 10 famous fall foliage spots in Japan, from north to south.

 Jozankei Hokkaido